MrYsLab/python_banyan/docs/one_gpio_demos.md

 ### Running The Web Demo Station For The Raspberry Pi Without Python 3.7 Installed

-If you do not have Python 3.7 or higher, installed on your Raspberry Pi, you may still run this demo.
+If you do not have Python 3.7 or higher installed on your Raspberry Pi, you may still run this demo.
-Because Banyan allows us to distribute Banyan components across computers, we run the Web server, and WebSocket Gateway on our PC and the Raspberry Pi Gateway on the Raspberry Pi.
+Because Banyan allows us to distribute Banyan components across computers, we run the Web server and WebSocket Gateway on our PC and the Raspberry Pi Gateway on the Raspberry Pi.

 The launcher was designed to handle these situations.
 First, we need to start the